netgroup-polito/CrownLabs/cluster_config/Keycloak/README.md

      name: keycloak-tls-certificate
      readOnly: true
 ```

-Set the replicas of the server according to your needs:
+Set the number of replicas of the server according to your preferences:
 ```yaml
 keycloak:
   replicas: 3
 ```

-Set the database config to use the PostgreSql Cluster deployed before:
+Set the database config to use the PostgreSQL Cluster deployed before:

 ```yaml
   persistence:
     # If true, the Postgres chart is deployed